MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-with-AR.md

     ![Screenshot of the Dynamics 365 Remote Assist call controls toolbar with More button highlighted and opened.](./media/call-controls-more-menu.jpg)

-6. During the call, both call participants can place mixed-reality annotations in the shared environment, capture and annotate snapshots, share files, share their screen, record the call, and more.

 ## See also

 - [Make calls on Dynamics 365 Remote Assist mobile **without** ARCore or ARKit support](./calls-using-devices-without-ar.md).